bketelsen/crypticmysql/Readme.md

 * Error handling
 * Error handling
 * That goofy wrap-around key function that mysql uses.
 What the hell were they thinking?
+* Learn Markdown so this doc won't look so bad